nodejs/node-addon-examples/website/docs/build-tools/node-pre-gyp.md

 ### The `binary` property

-The `binary` property specifies which versions of N-API your native add-on supports.
+The `binary` property specifies which versions of Node-API your native add-on supports.
 It also instructs node-pre-gyp where your binaries are located.

 ```
 "binary": {